Regulations governing the EMI license in Lithuania

 Main requirements:

-• Lithuanian company structure suitable for EMI authorisation
+• Lithuanian company structure suitable for EMI authorization

 • Source-of-funds materials for initial capital